govuk-one-login/txma-ticf-integration/README.md

 ```

+If you want to use a particular fixed date for your data request, set the environment variable `FIXED_DATA_REQUEST_DATE`

 ## Running Zendesk webhook locally

 1. `yarn build` - This will make a build of the code which the SAM template refers to